chaos-mesh/website/docs/simulate-heavy-stress-in-physical-nodes.md

 Recover c2bff2f5-3aac-4ace-b7a6-322946ae6f13 successfully
 ```

-## Create stress experiments using service mode
+## Create stress experiments using the service mode

-To create experiments using service mode, follow the instructions below:
+To create experiments using the service mode, follow the instructions below:

 1. Run Chaosd in service mode: